-Let us now “examine” what are metaphors, why should we “employ” them in Sales and how can we make them “pay” us.
+Let us now “examine” what are metaphors and how to use them in Sales.
+Let us also see why should we “employ” metaphors in Sales and how can we make them “pay” us.
 Is it easy to use metaphors in Sales ?
 If it was easy, why everyone is not using them ?
 What makes them so “attractive” and “image-provoking” ?
 Will the use of metaphors “drive home” our point ?

 What is a Metaphor ?